ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-08-flask-redis-celery-mcdo.md

-* **The *Ate*/*Kuya* cashier**: they're the ones who talk to customers, take their orders, and give them their reference numbers *(remember that in the Mcdo near our apartment, they're also the ones who prepares the meal, which is inefficient)*.
+* **The *Ate*/*Kuya* cashier**: they're the ones who talk to customers, take their orders, and give them their reference numbers *(remember that in the Mcdo near our apartment, they're also the ones who prepare the meal, which is inefficient)*.
-* **The *Ate*/*Kuya* worker crew**: they're the ones who receives the placed order and prepares or cooks our meal.
+* **The *Ate*/*Kuya* worker crew**: they're the ones who receive the placed order and prepare or cook our meal.
-* **The database behind the LED screen**: the LED screen displays information on the customers' reference numbers and order status, but we know that it's job is to *only show* information.
+* **The database behind the LED screen**: the LED screen displays information on the customers' reference numbers and order status, but we know that its job is to *only show* information.
 The actual workhorse is the database behind it.
 Think of it as a large, invisible table that stores whatever the LED screen displays.